KBC clients can track and trace their international payments. No more phoning the bank to find out when the beneficiary received their payment.

 SWIFT, the technology firm that facilitates the settlement of international payments, has therefore come up with a solution: the Global Payments Innovation Initiative (GPI).

-‘From November onwards, our clients will be able to track their international payments electronically.
+‘Our clients can track their international payments electronically.
 This is an excellent Track & Trace tool that shows what the costs are, how far a payment has got at a particular moment and when the beneficiary received it.
 It means our clients can do business more efficiently with suppliers abroad.’

 There are also benefits for companies with international customers.
 GPI allows same-day use of funds, for instance, which means they gain quicker access to money received from abroad.
 And last but not least, GPI-compliant banks are committed to passing on the parties’ information unchanged.
 ‘So the beneficiary can identify the payment much faster – that will save a lot of time, too’, Cammaer says.